Non-commutative fermion mass matrix and gravity: Part II: Fell bundle quantum systems

 \subsubsection{Conclusions}

-\begin{enumerate} \item We can state affirmatively that the first generation part of the standard model finite spectral triple has a Fell bundle geometry categorification, and in which: \begin{enumerate} \item the vestige of unphysical leptoquarks is absent, \item as in physics, quark-lepton mixing $m: q \rightarrow l$ does not take place, \item the number of extra free parameters in the mass matrix $M$ is reduced. \end{enumerate} \item The result that $W, X \in \mathbb{C}^2$ relates the fact that $\mathbb{C}^2$ is a Morita equivalence bimodule over $M_2(\mathbb{C})$ and $\mathbb{C}$ with the fact that the Higgs $( \phi_1, \phi_2 )^T \in \mathbb{C}^2$. \item By studying algebra we can learn something new about the fermion mass matrix. \end{enumerate}
+\begin{enumerate} \item The first generation part of the standard model finite spectral triple (at least in the model we used) has a Fell bundle geometry categorification, and in which: \begin{enumerate} \item the vestige of unphysical leptoquarks is absent, \item as in physics, quark-lepton mixing $m: q \rightarrow l$ does not take place, \item the number of extra free parameters in the mass matrix $M$ is reduced. \end{enumerate} \item The result that $W, X \in \mathbb{C}^2$ relates the fact that $\mathbb{C}^2$ is a Morita equivalence bimodule over $M_2(\mathbb{C})$ and $\mathbb{C}$ with the fact that the Higgs $( \phi_1, \phi_2 )^T \in \mathbb{C}^2$. \end{enumerate}